 Because of many things, Bulverde is a great place for families with children to consider.
 First of all, many other families with children live here, making Bulverde a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bulverde has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bulverde’s overall crime rate is lower than average for the country.

-Being a small city, Bulverde does not have a public transit system used by locals to get to and from work.
+Bulverde is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Bulverde is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.13% of adults in Bulverde have a college degree.